tparchman/GAIN_summer2021/day_two/python_1_primer.md

     $ chmod u+x first_script.py
     $ ./first_script.py

-If all is in order, "Im ready to learn python, and this is my first step should print to the screen", and you are ready for more.
+If all is in order, "Im ready to learn python, and this is my first step" should print to the screen, and you are ready for more.
 <p>&nbsp;</p>

 # `#`: comment character, annotating your code.